schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | Gateway         | `WAN_DHCP`                                    |
 | Description     | `Keep tunnels to mullvad-ch5-wireguard alive` |

-Repeat the same steps for each WireGuard remote peer you defined.

 ## DNS

 OPNsense includes a DNS _resolver_ (Unbound) and a DNS _forwarder_ (Dnsmasq / Unbound in forwarding mode).
 Simple setups usually use one of either, but we'll use both.

 A DNS forwarder simply forwards DNS requests to an external DNS resolver of a service provider like an ISP, Cloudflare, or Google.
 We'll configure the forwarder for the clear and guest networks.
 In case the primary, secured networks lose connectivity, the clear network can serve as a backup.
-We'll also use the forwarder for the guest network, because we'll use Unbound for internal DNS resolution.
+We'll use the forwarder for the guest network because we use Unbound for internal DNS resolution.
 So exposing Unbound to the guest network wouldn't be a good idea.

 One of the advantages of self-hosting a DNS resolver is improved privacy.
 A resolver iteratively queries a chain of one or more DNS servers to resolve a request, so there isn't a single instance knowing all your DNS requests.
 It comes at the cost of speed when resolving a hostname for the first time.
 As Unbound's cache grows, the cost diminishes.
 We'll configure our primary networks to use Unbound.

 We'll also keep DNS traffic from Unbound within the VPN tunnels.
 In the rare case of a VPN outage, we'll want local DNS services to fail and not leak through the ISP WAN.
 The reason for this isn't improved privacy as you might think.
 In some cases, this might even hurt your privacy.
 Why?
 Either your ISP or your VPN provider will see the iterative DNS queries Unbound sends.
 So it becomes a question of who you rather entrust with this data.
 But if there are no privacy benefits, why do it?
-I personally don't require such a setup.
+Honestly, I don't require such a setup.
 I configured it for educational purposes and my desire to tinker with it.
 Other reasons that don't affect me but other users are:

 - ISP selling user data
 - ISP enforcing censorship